Gateway, Pinellas County, Florida

-Gateway, also called the "Gateway area", or "Gateway District", is a 30 sqmi major business district of Pinellas County, Florida.
+Gateway, also called the "Gateway area", or "Gateway District", is a 30 sqmi major business district of Pinellas County, Florida, United States.
 As it is a major employment center located in an area of suburban density, it is considered an edge city.
 As of 2019, an increase in construction of residential complexes indicate that Gateway is turning into a mixed business and residential area.

 Location

 The Gateway/Mid-County Planning area falls within the city limits of St. Petersburg and Pinellas Park, along U.S. Route 92 and Interstate 275 at the west end of the Howard Frankland Bridge.
 It is bordered by: